jentery/engl391/activity.md

 # Activity Analysis

-This assignment prompts you to attend to a game by treating it as an activity system.
-The assignment should also prepare you to compose your [player story](final.html) for the course.
+This assignment preps you to compose your [player story](final.html) by prompting you to attend to a game and treat it as an activity system.

 ## Before You Respond

 * Review the ten questions below and email me any concerns you have.
 * Also review the "Video Games as Activity Systems" diagram I shared during class in February.
 * Select a game from [this list](https://docs.google.com/spreadsheets/d/1C6maql6wsx51M6B5YLhgS8cDdqwJXTajUE8Kv5McgLw/edit#gid=0) to study this term.
-* Play the game for at least an hour (but ideally two).
-You do *not* need to complete it to respond to this prompt.
+* Play that game for at least an hour but ideally two.
+You do *not* need to complete the game or roll credits to respond to this prompt.
 * Document the game and your experience as you play it.
 Keep those ten questions in mind as you do.
 Your documentation doesn't need to be high-tech.
-You can use your phone (if you have one) to take photos or a computer or console to take screen grabs.
+You can use either your phone (if you have one) to take photos or a computer or console to take screen grabs.
 You'll want at least four images or videos for this assignment.

 ## Download the Assignment